This post has been updated. It was originally published on September 2, 2018.

 It doesn’t take an app to do this: When you’re downloading a file or transferring an image to another location, just think about whether it really needs to go on the desktop at all.
 After all, you’ll only need seconds to find a different folder on your system.
 You can even adjust where files end up once you download them—it just takes a tweak to your browser settings.

-In Chrome, open the program menu by clicking the three dots in the top-right corner, choose Settings > Advanced, scroll down to Downloads, and click Change next to Location.
-In Microsoft Edge, open the app menu by clicking the three dots in the top-right corner, select Settings, and change the default folder location under the Downloads heading.
+In Google Chrome, open the program menu by clicking the three dots in the top right corner, choose Settings > Advanced > Downloads, and click Change next to Location.
+In Microsoft Edge, open the app menu by clicking the three dots in the top right corner, select Settings, and change the default folder location under the Downloads heading.
 In Safari, head to Safari > Preferences > General and make your choice from the File download location menu.
-Finally, in Firefox, open the program menu by clicking the three lines on the top right, head to Preferences > General, and change the default location setting under Downloads.
+Finally, in Firefox, open the program menu by clicking the three lines in the top right, head to Settings > General, and change where you save files to under Downloads (located under the Files and Applications heading).

 Even with these new settings, it can’t hurt to run a weekly or monthly desktop cleanup.
 Put in five or so minutes of tidying time, and you’ll get through more deleting and organizing than you think.
 If you prefer to work with the desktop open as a normal folder, rather than a full-screen wallpaper-backed display, you can do this in File Explorer (for Windows) or Finder (for macOS).